Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 The courtyard at the Table Guesthouse © Table Guesthouse

-For a more intimate stay, check out The Table Guesthouse in Greta.
+For a more intimate stay on the edge of the valley, check out The Table Guesthouse in Greta.
 With just three deluxe queen rooms, each with their own ensuite, this charming guesthouse welcomes well-behaved dogs under 10kg, with a treat on arrival and resident puppy, Harvey the Jack Russell, to meet.

 Every morning, a three-course breakfast is served, included with the nightly tariff.
 There’s also the option to add on dinner or a day tour.
 Alternatively, contact the host Jo to enquire about dog sitting.